 Because of my positive experience with prayer journals, I really want to encourage you to start one.
 Here are four reasons to keep a prayer journal:

 Prayer journals are a reminder of progress.

 There are times I think I have not made progress in life because I have yet to achieve my main goals.
 However, when I read old prayer journal entries, I can see that progress has indeed been made.
 Goals and vision that I set years ago have been fulfilled.
 My attitude towards life has been transformed and my desires have been shaped to reflect God’s.
 As I read my journal, I’m able to celebrate progress instead of beating myself up over things I have not accomplished.

 As I look back on my prayer journals, I can see that God answered the prayers I wrote.
 Sometimes it was with a simple yes, other times it was a hard no, and many times God redirected me to pray another prayer.
 My answered prayers let me know that God hears and cares about me and is working on my behalf.

 Prayer journals remind you of your purpose.

 Prayer journals remind me of God’s purpose for my life.
 When I feel fearful or care too much about the opinions of others, I open my journal and read entries where I wrote down my purpose along with scripture to affirm it.
-This helps me to re-focus, regain confidence, and persevere.
+This helps me to re-focus, gain confidence, and persevere.

 Here’s a quick example of how this works: A few weeks ago I felt anxious about my future so I read few entries from my journal that I wrote three years ago.
 Those entries spoke specifically to the creation of this blog and how God blessed me with the vision for it.
 The entries served as confirmation for the direction that my life is taking right now and they encouraged me to keep pressing forward.